Barbering Schools in Florida

 Contact the Florida State Board of Barbering

-Florida Department of Business & Professional Regulation
+- Website: Florida Department of Business & Professional Regulations

 Resources for Barbers in Florida